 Knowledge of these topics will help you answer the questions on the verbal section of competitive exams.

-Basic Error Types for English in Competitive Exams are:
+Basic Error Types for English for Competitive Exams are:

 - Subject-Verb Agreement